natenka/pyneng-book-en/docs/source/book/04_data_structures/string_literal_concatenation.rst

              '(up|down|administratively down) +'
              '(\w+)')

-This way, the regular expression can be split and made easier to understand.
+This way, the regex can be split and made easier to understand.
 Plus you can add explanatory comments in strings.

 .. code:: python